madhumadhu1086/PhotoAlbumManager/README.md

 http://localhost:2020/SpringRestHibernateExample/user/update/{id} - to update a user with specific id

-6. Url for CRUD operations on photos are http://localhost:2020/SpringRestHibernateExample/fetchAllPhotos - to display all photos http://localhost:2020/SpringRestHibernateExample/get/photo/{id} - to get a photo with specific id http://localhost:2020/SpringRestHibernateExample/add/photo - to add a photo http://localhost:2020/SpringRestHibernateExample/delete/photo/{id} - to delete a photo with specific id http://localhost:2020/SpringRestHibernateExample/update/photo/{id} - to update a photo with specific id
+6. Url for CRUD operations on photos are

+http://localhost:2020/SpringRestHibernateExample/fetchAllPhotos - to display all photos
+http://localhost:2020/SpringRestHibernateExample/get/photo/{id} - to get a photo with specific id http://localhost:2020/SpringRestHibernateExample/add/photo - to add a photo http://localhost:2020/SpringRestHibernateExample/delete/photo/{id} - to delete a photo with specific id http://localhost:2020/SpringRestHibernateExample/update/photo/{id} - to update a photo with specific id

+7.Url for CRUD operations on Albums are

+http://localhost:2020/SpringRestHibernateExample/fetchAllAlbums - to display all albums
+http://localhost:2020/SpringRestHibernateExample/get/album/{id} - to get a album with specific id http://localhost:2020/SpringRestHibernateExample/add/album - to add a album http://localhost:2020/SpringRestHibernateExample/delete/album/{id} - to delete a album with specific id http://localhost:2020/SpringRestHibernateExample/update/album/{id} - to update a album with specific id